mstksg/inCode/copy/entries/five-point-haskell-1.md

 A bunch of things could go wrong ---

-*   You might forget to always `hClose` a file handler, and if your files come at you dynamically, you're going to run out of file descriptors, or hold on to locks longer than you should
+*   You might forget to always `hClose` a file handle, and if your files come at you dynamically, you're going to run out of file descriptors, or hold on to locks longer than you should
 *   If `process` throws an exception, we never get to `hClose`, and the same issues happen
-*   If another thread throws an asynchronous exception (like a thread cancel), you have to make sure the close still happens!
+*   If another thread throws an asynchronous exception (like a thread cancellation), you have to make sure the close still happens!

 The typical solution that other languages (like python, modern java) take is to put everything inside a "block" where quitting the block guarantees the